 - Long essay addressing independent research question (4000 words) (50) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 30 hours of contact: lectures and tutorials, delivered intensively over 5 days;
+a) 36 hours of contact: lectures and tutorials, delivered over 12 weeks

-and b) 100 hours of independent student research, reading and writing.
-Contact hours may include visits to major art institutions in Canberra.
+and b) 224 hours of independent student research, reading and writing.
+Contact hours may include visits to major art institutions in Canberra and guest lectures.

 Requisite and Incompatibility

 Readings and other course materials will be listed on the course Wattle site.